Recent Diversity, Equity and Inclusion Efforts Reflect School's Commitment

 The collaboration will also include greater representation at NBMBAA career fairs in an effort to recruit more diverse applicants to the Whitman School's program.
 Most recently, the Whitman School's graduate recruiting team participated in the NBMBAA’s 2020 virtual career fair in September.

-"Our involvement with NBMBAA provides recruiting opportunities and outreach to diverse populations, specifically at the graduate level," Crawford says, adding that the relationship also provides mentorship and professional development for current African American students in both the management and MBA programs.
+"Our involvement with NBMBAA provides recruiting opportunities and outreach to diverse populations, specifically at the graduate level," Crawford says, adding that the relationship also provides mentorship and professional development for current African American students in both the MBA and master's programs.

 At the end of the spring 2020 semester, Crawford took part in an information session with members of the NBMBAA, as well as some Whitman School undergraduate and online MBA students.
 During this event, 16 free annual NBMBAA memberships were offered by the Whitman School to online MBA students and another four went to undergraduates, giving the recipients greater access to the NBMBAA's many resources.